Jumma Masjid

 Mosque By No Comments

-Tucked away in a behind a courtyard, the Jumma (Jama) Masjid is a mosque located near Mandvi.
-It is said that the mosque has existed in the area for centuries, and was built in 1461 A.D. during the Sultanate period.
-Although the present building of the mosque and the attached buildings were constructed with the aid of Maharaja Sayajirao Gaekwad III in 1912 A.D..
+Tucked away behind a courtyard, the Jumma (Jama) Masjid is an ancient mosque located near Mandvi, Baroda.
+Built in 1461 A.D. during the Sultanate period, it has a rich historical legacy.
+The mosque was later renovated and the current building was completed with the aid of Maharaja Sayajirao Gaekwad III in 1912 A.D.

-The mosque was home to the Asia’s biggest Quran for more than 200 years.
-Measuring a massive 1.4 by 1.9 meters, the holy book is written across 15 volumes and weighs more than 1.5 tonnes in total with each volume weighing about a 100 kilograms.
-It was written by Islamic saint Mohhamed Ghauz in the 18th century.
-It is said that the saint started writing it at the age of 18 and finished it when he was 65, in 1781.
-It is written in arabic with the use of natural inks such as “kajal” and gold water, with each page lined by cloth to ensure it’s longevity.
+For over 200 years, the mosque housed Asia’s largest Quran, measuring an impressive 1.4 by 1.9 meters.
+The holy book, written in 15 volumes and weighing over 1.5 tonnes in total, was created by Islamic saint Mohhamed Ghauz in the 18th century.
+The saint began writing the Quran at the age of 18 and completed it at 65 in 1781.
+The Quran was meticulously written in Arabic using natural inks such as “kajal” and gold water, with each page lined with cloth to preserve its longevity.

-The holy book had suffered some damage in the floods of July 2005 and was shifted to the Darul Uloom Seminary, Tandalja, Baroda.
+The Quran suffered damage during the floods of July 2005 and has since been moved to the Darul Uloom Seminary, Tandalja area, for preservation and safekeeping.

 Author